Information about Home Loans

 This page sets out general information on aspects of home loans – we compare Interest Only vs Principal and Interest, Line of Credit vs Term Loans and Variable Rates vs Fixed Rates.
 We also explain terms such as Mortgage Insurance, Loan to Value Ratio (or LVR), Conditional Approval, Offset Account and Redraw but regardless of whether you are a First Home Buyer, Property Investor or someone that is having problems with finance, then this will help you understand some of the differences.

 This covers how much of your loan you are repaying each time that you make a repayment.

 If all that you are doing is meeting the interest that is due each month, then your repayments are Interest Only.
 The repayments on this basis are lower than they would be if they were Principal & Interest repayments but the downside is that you are never reducing the amount that you owe as the principal remains unchanged.
 On the other hand, with Principal & Interest repayments not only are you repaying the interest for the month but a small portion of the amount that you borrowed as well.

 Interest Only repayments are usually most applicable for investment loans.
 Principal & Interest repayments are usually most appropriate for home loans for an owner occupied property.

-Generally, Principal & Interest repayments are the same each month whereas Interest Only repayments usually vary each month depending on the number of days in the preceding month.
+Assuming that there is no change in the interest rate, Principal & Interest repayments are general the same each month whereas Interest Only repayments usually vary each month depending on the number of days in the preceding month.

 Line of Credit vs Term Loan